composer/composer/doc/articles/scripts.md

 ### Installer Events

-- **pre-dependencies-solving**: occurs before the dependencies are resolved.
+- **pre-operations-exec**: occurs before the install/upgrade/.. operations are executed when installing a lock file.
-- **post-dependencies-solving**: occurs after the dependencies have been resolved.

 ### Package Events